Bernard Taylor, Baron Taylor of Mansfield: Political outlook

 In opposition, Taylor continued to take up issues such as workers' compensation for industrial injuries and improved welfare benefits.
 He often spoke on mining issues.
 During the Labour Party split in the early 1950s, Taylor sided with the left and Aneurin Bevan, opposing German rearmament and the development of the Hydrogen bomb.
 However, he was critical of the Soviet action in Hungary in 1956 and thereafter.
 Following the Cuban Missile Crisis, he was one of the MPs who signed a letter calling on U.S. President John F. Kennedy to withdraw Polaris and Thor missiles from the UK as a gesture in response to Soviet premier Nikita Khrushchev withdrawing Soviet missiles from Cuba.

 Peerage

 Taylor announced his retirement at the age of 70 in December 1965.
 It was announced that he would be made a life peer in the dissolution honours after the 1966 general election, and was created Baron Taylor of Mansfield, of Mansfield in the County of Nottingham on 1 June 1966.
 He had already been appointed a Commander of the Order of the British Empire (CBE) in the 1966 New Year Honours.

 Taylor wrote his memoirs, "Uphill All the Way", in 1973.

 In 2012, Mansfield's local newspaper, the Chad, reported that Sir Alan Meale had become the longest-standing MP in Mansfield's history, overtaking Taylor.
-Meale was the incumbent MP for 30 years, until the the 2017 general election.
+Meale was the incumbent MP for 30 years, until the 2017 general election.